About This Site

 This site is not affiliated with Google nor sponsored by Google – it contains my views on how to best use Google products and services.

-My goal for this site is for it to become a reference site for most Google services – free tutorials for searching Google, how to use Google services to simplify everyday tasks, SEO, code samples compatible with GCP services, reviews of Android apps, etc. Along the way, I’ll be providing commentary on Google: where I see it going, common threads I see in news articles, and so forth.
+My goal for this site is for it to become a reference site for the most commonly used Google services – how to research using Google, how to use Google services to simplify everyday tasks, SEO, code samples compatible with GCP services, reviews of mobile apps, etc. Along the way, I’ll be providing commentary on Google: where I see it going, common threads I see in news articles, and so forth.

 While writing this blog, I’ll be drawing parallels between certain news stories and overarching themes/tendencies that I see Google repeat.
-By drawing these lines, I hope you’ll find a better understanding of Google’s motives and goals.
+These lines will help you to understand Google and better understand/use its services.

 Theme – Automate All The Things